 Watch The HSL Process in Navajo

-Geographic Information Systems (GIS) works closely with County Record offices, Bureau of Indian Affairs and US Bureau of Land Management to verify and research Navajo Nation land status, coordinates, and boundaries.
-The GIS section
+Geographic Information Systems (GIS) works closely with County Record offices, Bureau of Indian Affairs and US Bureau of Land Management to verify and research Navajo Nation land status,

-has digital information of all land status and chapter boundaries for the Navajo Nation.
-Utilizing current technologies to integrate data into automated geographic information for access and distribution of non-sensitive data for the public.
+coordinates, and boundaries.
+The GIS section has digital information of all land status and chapter boundaries for the Navajo Nation.
+Utilizing current technologies to integrate data

 Title / Records Section conducts research into all aspects of land title, receives and maintain land records, assists and participate in land exchanges, real estate purchases and/or gift of lands.